Tensor network methods

 To illustrate, storing a single copy of a six-dimensional function on a mesh with 256 degrees of freedom per dimension requires more than 2 petabytes (\( 2 \times 10^{15} \) bytes) in double-precision arithmetic.
 This far exceeds the memory available on many systems, especially newer architectures like GPUs, which are optimized for throughput but offer relatively limited global memory.

 Although hardware continues to evolve, the rapid advancements predicted by Moore’s Law have slowed in recent years.
 While computing architectures will improve over time, new mathematical tools will likely drive innovation in computational science.
-My research focuses on developing these tools, which complement my broader interests by enabling efficient use of modern computing devices.
-Specifically, I am working on methods with the following properties:
+My research focuses on developing these tools, with an emphasis on performance portability and scalable tensor algorithms that enable efficient use of modern heterogeneous architectures.